Across its U.S. offices, the state of Louisiana pays Acadia Hospital the most — $56K annually on average.

 Benefits and Perks

-Workers can easily stock up on retirement savings by participating in several options such as a 403(b) plan and a 401(k) plan.
-Health insurance is part of the package for a fair number of employees, and for a majority of respondents, dental coverage is too.
-Advantages of working here also include tuition reimbursement, life insurance, malpractice / liability insurance, and gym membership.
+Those seeking to set aside retirement funds can rely on several savings options such as a 403(b) plan and a 401(k) plan.
+A fair number of survey participants have health insurance, and benefits for a majority of employees also include dental insurance.
+Acadia Hospital employees also enjoy perks such as tuition reimbursement, life insurance, malpractice / liability insurance, and gym membership.